Conscious + Healing

 I believe healing comes slowly and intentionally, quickening as we carve spaces of vulnerability and connection with ourselves and others, while finding ways to regulate our nervous system, allowing our body to experience safety and trust again.

-I love working collaboratively and hold a relational-cultural theoretical lens, echoing that the harm from systemic oppression disconnects us from all parts of ourselves and real connection is the way back.
+I work collaboratively and hold a relational-cultural theoretical lens, echoing that the harm from systemic oppression disconnects us from all parts of ourselves and authentic connection brings us back.
 I am passionate about advocacy work, especially with people impacted by the prison and criminal legal system, largely because my family was unjustly incarcerated for being Japanese during World War II.

 Professional Counselor Associate, R7874